lisiqi19971013/E-3DTrack/README.md

 # E-3DTrack
 This repository is for the **CVPR 2024** paper *"3D Feature Tracking via Event Camera"*.
-This work is inspired by the great success of the "Data-Driven Feature Tracking for Event Cameras" (CVPR 2023 Best Paper Candidate) and extends it to 3D.
+This work is inspired by the great success of "Data-Driven Feature Tracking for Event Cameras" (CVPR 2023 Best Paper Candidate) and extends it to 3D.

 ## Requirements

-1. Python 3 with the following packages installed:
+1. Python 3.8 with the following packages installed:
    * einops==0.4.1
    * kornia==0.6.7
    * opencv-python==4.6.0.66